 Lavender can be used in both the herb and essential oil form.

 The herb usually includes the fresh or dried flower and bud and the essential oil is very easy to find at an affordable price just about anywhere.
 The essential oil is one of very few oils that you can safely put on your skin “neat” or without a carrier with minimal risk of sensitization or burning the skin.

 It is steam distilled and has a very thin, clear appearance to it.
 The oil can also be used in a culinary applications, such as cookies, brownies or cakes.
 And, with over 30 types of lavender on the market, lavender oil not only blends well with many other oils, it’s also highly valued in perfumery.

 Lavender has anti-fungal and anti-bacterial properties to it, making it a “must have” in your home first aid kit.

-It is great for damaged or inflamed skin
+It may be good for damaged or inflamed skin

 and can help hydrate and protect mature skin, as well as helping skin retain moisture, making it great for homemade lotions, soaps and shampoos.
 It has a sweet, flowery flavor, making the dried herb a great addition to tea blends.